twolfson/twolfson.com/articles/design-for-developers.md

 We will be focusing on UI/UX design and visual design as these have the most crossover with developer work.

-Before we get started, I want to give you the proper mindset.
+# Mindset
 There is a common phrase in design:

 > When there is good design, you will never notice it.

 To reiterate, good design helps the user achieve their goals with as little friction as possible and in an intuitive manner.
 Good design doesn't need a tour guide -- the information and interactions are obvious.

+# Process
+Every designer and design team has their own preferences and metholodgy (similar to a programmer with their text editor/IDE, writing tests, CI, and deployments).
+Here are some stages stages a designer might use:

+- Brainstorming, getting ideas out of people's heads and onto paper
+- Sketching, trying out ideas in concepts on paper
+- Wireframing, taking ideas further but not adding visual styles (e.g. usually black and white, wiry)
+- High fidelity mockups, adding visual styles to wireframes
+- Prototyping, making mockups interactive and seeing how components look/feel

 # Grids
-A grid (also known as a typographic grid) is a way to layout elements horizontally for consistent widths and spacing.
+A grid (also known as a typographic grid) is a way to layout elements horizontally for consistent widths, spacing, and alignment.
 It's based on columns and gutters.

 A column is space for content and a gutter is whitespace between columns.
 For elements that span multiple columns, then they will include their gutter in the width.

+In the screenshot below, the red vertical bars are columns and the white vertical bars are gutters:

 [![Screenshot from 960 grid demo](/public/images/articles/design-for-developers/960-grid.png)](/public/images/articles/design-for-developers/960-grid.png)